-We are a customer service oriented picture framing shop located inside a historic factory building in the King and Bathurst area of downtown Toronto.
+We are a customer service oriented picture framing shop located in Toronto’s Junction Triangle neighbourhood near Dupont St. and Symington Ave.
 Please have a look around our website to view some samples of our work and learn more about the services that we provide.

 Here is a very cool tintype portrait that we just framed.
 This photo was created using the height of 1850s technology.
 The image is exposed directly onto an aluminum plate which is coated with photographic emulsion, meaning each photo is a true original and cannot be duplicated.
 We used a thin, ebony-stained wood frame and a warm white cotton rag mat to frame it.
 This style of matting is called a “drop mat” where the window mat is raised from the backing board to create a subtle dimensional effect.
 This allowed us to “float” the tintype, raising it from the backing board as well so that it’s edges are visible and allowing it to cast a slight shadow.

 Visit The Tintype Studio to see more of their work and to have your own portrait taken in this unique style.

 Sometimes you need an elegant, understated frame for your big bold prints.
 Here is Patrick standing with a Marimekko textile that we stretched and framed in a thin black floater frame.

 Here we have some lovely gilded 5″ x 7″ frames handmade it Italy.
 These antique frames are new old stock from another picture framing store in Toronto that recently closed it’s doors.
 We have a limited supply of these lovelies for sale at a special price of only $25 each.
 Bring in your small artwork or 4″ x 6″ photos and we can custom frame it in one of these gold frames for only $50, including UV protective glass and museum quality matboard.
 Limited supply available, get ’em while they’re hot!